Quick Answer from Google Search Central

 Should AI-generated content be disclosed to Google?

-Can AI-generated content rank on Google?
+Can AI-assisted content rank on Google?

 What is 'scaled content abuse' and how does it differ from normal AI content production?